LunabeeStudio/LBBottomSheet/README.md

 The last thing for this mode is about the dynamic types.
 If you present in a BottomSheet, a controller using dynamic types to manage the font size changes based on the user's choices, the controller might need more height than the initial one if the font size changes while the controller is presented.
 You don't have to manage this as the BottomSheet is listening for the content size category changes notification.
 If the user changes the font size, the BottomSheet will automatically trigger a height update.

+If you need to manually dismiss the bottom sheet, you have 2 ways to do this.
+In case you have a reference to the bottom sheet, you can call the `dismiss(_ completion: (() -> Void)? = nil)` function on it.
+Otherwise, from any controllers under the bottom sheet, you can call `dismissBottomSheet(_ completion: (() -> Void)? = nil)`.
+This will dismiss the top presented bottom sheet if it is currently the top most controller.

 <br/>

 ### Free height - Example #1